Logotype for Six Flags Entertainment Corporation

 Financial highlights

-• Admissions revenue increased to $113.5 million, and food, merchandise, and games revenue rose to $78.3 million.
+• Admissions revenue rose to $113.5 million; food, merchandise, and games revenue increased to $78.3 million.

 • In-park product per capita spending up 10% to $30.44; admissions per capita up 3% to $38.82.

-• Operating costs and expenses decreased by $50.4 million (12%) due to cost efficiencies, including lower wages and maintenance costs.
+• Operating costs and expenses decreased by $50.4 million (12%) due to cost efficiencies.

 Outlook and guidance

-• No formal earnings guidance or long-term targets provided; focus remains on execution and transparency around demand, spending, cost discipline, and liquidity.
+• No formal earnings guidance or long-term targets provided; focus remains on execution, demand, spending, cost discipline, and liquidity.

 • Q1 represents only 6%-8% of full-year attendance and revenues; caution advised against extrapolating Q1 results.